UCSB-PSTAT/comm-594ct-container-image/README.md

-# Container image source for <course>
+# Container image source for COMM-594CT
-Info here about where to find and run this image.

-# Template instructions (**DELETE THIS SECTION**)

-* Uncomment and add necessary libraries to Containerfile
-* mv Jenkinsfile.template to Jenkinsfile
-* Update image variable and add tests to Jenkinsfile
+You can obtain the latest version of this image from dockerhub with `podman pull docker.io/ucsb/comm-594ct:latest`